jonhoo/stuck/README.md

 Very much experimental.
 Broken in several known ways:

- - No way to quit except by having the input reach EOF.
  - [Demangling does not work](https://github.com/alexcrichton/rustc-demangle/issues/34).
  - Running `stuck` from a trace file is useless (it needs to `sleep`).